-Whether you spend your days cuddling at a ski lodge in Vermont or indulging in a Bahamas cruise from Miami, make the most of your trip.
+Whether you spend your days cuddling at a ski lodge in Vermont or indulging in a Bahamas cruise, make the most of your trip.
 Here are some ways to maximize the enjoyment of your holiday.

 Planning for a vacation can seem like a tremendous amount of work.
 However, while the To Do list seems as if it will never end, these chores are ultimately part of the gratification process.
 Research shows that anticipation releases dopamine and activates the brain’s reward centers.
 Looking forward to an event allows us to enjoy a pleasurable experience long before it happens.

 While you are traveling, savor every little detail.
 To help yourself be present in the moment, engage all your senses.
 At the beach, notice the water’s hundred shades of turquoise, the salty smell and taste of the sea spray, the warm sand between your toes and the chatter of dolphins in the distance.

 One way to ensure you have enough time to truly relish your experiences is to schedule a balance of activities.
 If you are an ardent history buff, leave the museum and stroll through a park.
 After snorkeling all day, see a comedy show at night.
 The contrast will help you appreciate both activities more.

 Most importantly, balance activity with relaxation.
 Have some scheduled time and some downtime.
 Plan, but allow for spontaneity.